 Integrated Outdoor Classroom

-> - Each child plays outside every day, except during heavy rain and thundering.
+- Each child plays outside every day, except during heavy rain, thunder and extreme weather.

-> - Our Outdoor Classroom offers 26 acres available to children, including woods, fields, pond and Goose Creek.
+- Our Outdoor Classroom offers 26 acres available to children, including woods, fields, pond and Goose Creek.

 - Children experience environmental education through daily natural connections in our learning greenhouse, garden, orchard and chicken coop.